-Today explore one of Ireland’s famous scenic regions, Connemara, with granite hills, sparkling lakes and peat bogs.
-In Cong take a walking tour to see places associated with “The Quiet Man” movie which was made in the village in 1952.
+After a delicious Irish breakfast, your chauffeur will take you to explore one of Ireland’s famous scenic regions, Connemara, with granite hills, sparkling lakes and peat bogs.
+Stop at Kylemore Abbey to tour its beautiful halls and Victorian Walled Garden.
+Later, your chauffeur will take you to Cong.
+Here you can take a walking tour to see places associated with “The Quiet Man” movie which was made in the village in 1952.
 Stop in Leenane, renowned as the location of the movie, “The Field.”

-Or weather permitting take a trip to the Aran Islands.
+Or weather permitting, hop back in the car and be driven to the Aran Islands.
 The three Aran Islands are situated in a north westerly, south easterly direction at the mouth of Galway Bay, Ireland.
 They are famous for their geological formation, historical monuments and their linguistic and cultural heritage.
 The Irish (Gaelic) language is still spoken here and in the twenty first century all native born islanders are bilingual in both Irish and English.

 Overnight in Abbeyglen Castle Hotel.

 Day 4: Blarney Stone & Kinsale

 Upon leaving Galway this morning, your chauffeur will make the long drive for your arrival in Cork.
 Along your way, you may ask to stop in places like Rock of Cashel or anywhere else you fancy.
 Once you've made it to Cork, your chauffeur will stop at the famous 15th Century Blarney Castle.
 Blarney Stone & Castle was built nearly six hundred years ago by one of Ireland's greatest chieftains, Cormac MacCarthy.
 Kiss the legendary Stone of Eloquence, found at the top of the Tower and you'll never again be lost for words.